pdombrza/university-ai-tasks/README.md

 # university-ai-tasks
-Tasks from the ai course
+Tasks from the ai course.
+Each directory contains a different exercise.